We are championing Inclusion and Accessibility

 Project Enable Africa’s post-COVID ten-year (2020 to 2029) strategic objective is to bridge the gap between the demand and supply of talents with disabilities in the formal and informal sectors.
 To achieve this objective, we are:

-• addressing the demand-side by working with corporate organisations and public sector institutions to build disability confidence in policies, processes, programs and platforms;
+Addressing the demand-side by working with corporate organisations and public sector institutions to build disability confidence in policies, processes, programs, and platforms;

-• addressing the supply-side by upskilling young persons with disabilities with communication, employability, digital and sector-specific skills, and placing them in jobs;
+Addressing the supply-side by upskilling young persons with disabilities with communication, employability, digital and sector-specific skills, and placing them in jobs;

-• training and proving business support services to existing and aspiring entrepreneurs with disabilities to strengthen, formalise, and scale their businesses;
+training and providing business support services to existing and aspiring entrepreneurs with disabilities to strengthen, formalise, and scale their businesses; advocating for inclusive employment and business ecosystem in Nigeria;

-• addressing wider issues affecting the productivity of persons with disabilities, including healthcare, access to formal education, civic (political) participation, and gender-based violence.
+addressing wider issues affecting the productivity of persons with disabilities, including healthcare, access to formal education, civic (political) participation, and gender-based violence.